 Framing and displaying your print

 For the best framing results, Mike recommends using a professional picture framing service.

 All of Mike's prints* are designed to fit ready-made frames that are widely available at home furnishing stores such as IKEA or Habitat.

 Before framing your print, remove the curvature caused by the packaging by carefully unrolling it onto a tabletop or other large, flat surface (not the floor!), covering it with tissue paper and weighing it down with heavy books or paperweights.
 Leave it in this position for at least 48 hours.

-Be aware that over time, the combination of gravity and fluctuating temperatures over the course of a year can cause ripples or even sagging to appear in your print, especially larger-sized prints.
+Be aware that over time, the combination of gravity and fluctuating temperatures and humidity levels over the course of a year can cause ripples or even sagging to appear in your print, especially larger-sized prints.
 There several ways you can help to avoid this: